 Products that look like wood but are made from a printed visual that will have pattern repeat are found in Laminate, LVT, and WPC or Rigid core.
 Additionally, we are seeing ceramic tile be offered in wood looks!
 No doubt wood is a very popular visual, but just because it says “wood-look” doesn’t mean it’s the real deal.
 And just because it says “engineered” doesn’t mean it isn’t 100% “real hardwood.”

-For more information about the benefits of engineered wood for your home, contact Hearthwood today.
+For more information about the benefits of engineered hardwood flooring for your home, contact Hearthwood today.